AdamSobieski/Foundation/Notes/Selecting Events with Style.md

 How can criteria for filtering event streams and related program logic be made portable between clients and servers?

-By being able to transmit criteria for filtering event streams and related program logic between clients and servers, fewer events would need be to be transmitted in event streams.
+If able to transmit these criteria and related program logic between computers, fewer events would need be to be sent in event streams.

 ## Discussion